smartshark/smartshark.github.io/msr20_registered_report.md

 Please fill in the following form and send it via Email to herbold@cs.uni-goettingen.de.
 We need the full form including the consent statement and the information regarding data privacy due to the GDPR.
 We will than contact you with all information regarding how to proceed.
+Please note that anyone who was directly involved in the decision about IPA may not become a co-author, due to ethical reasons.

 ```
 Registration Form